 6. Saturn

-Saturn, the sixth planet from the Sun, is the second-largest planet in the Solar System after Jupiter.
-It consists mainly of hydrogen and helium (with a small addition of ammonia and methane), so it also belongs to the group of gas giants.
-Saturn is almost twice as far from the Sun as Jupiter, so its atmosphere does not heat up so heavily.
+Saturn, the sixth planet from the Sun, is the second-largest planet in the Solar System - right after Jupiter.
+The ring planet consists mainly of hydrogen and helium (with a small addition of ammonia and methane) and therefore also belongs to the group of gas giants.
+Saturn is almost twice as far from the Sun as Jupiter, making it the last planet in the Solar System observed by ancient astronomers.

 Saturn Interesting Facts